hgibling/PRDM9-Variants/infer-ambiguous-alleles-publications.md

 # Infer _PRDM9_ allele sequencess mentioned in publications not explicitly defined in publications or GenBank
-A handful of alleles decribed in publications via amino acid sequences or unnamed znf blocks might still be able to be inferred.
-Try to infer these alleles given amino acid sequences or binding amino acids in znf blocks.
+A handful of alleles were only decribed in publications in terms of amino acid sequences for the znfs, or as 3-4 amino acids per znf that bind DNA.
+The following sequences were not able to be inferred due to amino acid ambiguity:

-Outline of analysis process:
+- Parvanov alleles A3-A10, CH1-CH3
-- Determine which alleles are not yet in my list
+- Kong alleles Decode01-Decode07, YRI01-YRI09

-- Infer via amino acid information, etc.
+Allele K from Baudat, however was inferred and confirmed via last author de Massey.

 ## Step 9.
 Confirm Baudat figure matches GenBank allele seqeunces and infer znf content of allele K
 Baudat depicted alleles A-F, H,I, and K in their publication figure without proper names for znfs.
 See if color blocks match znfs from GenBank sequences.